-Taylor Swift's "ME!"
-With Brendan Urie Is The Self-Love Anthem You've Been Waiting For
+Taylor Swift's New Single With Brendon Urie Is The Self-Love Anthem You've Been Waiting For

 Taylor Swift is back.
 Two years after releasing the Reputation album and less than a year following the final performance of the Reputation tour, Swift has dropped new music for her fans to binge to their heart's delight.
 Taylor Swift's "ME!" with Brendan Urie dropped on April 26, and the Swifties are losing their minds over the new song.